Pillar 4 of 4 / Updated May 2026

 TCG verdict: High-performance envelope wins on cold storage, food processing, cannabis, data center, and any industrial product where opex matters.

-The biggest gains in commercial development come from underwriting the deal correctly — capital stack, yield-on-cost, exit cap spread, lease-up risk, contingency.
-Once that’s right, build it through a single-source design-build team that protects the underwriting from pre-development through stabilization.
+The biggest gains in commercial development come from underwriting the deal correctly - capital stack, yield-on-cost, exit cap spread, lease-up risk, contingency.
+Once that is right, build it through a single-source design-build team that protects the underwriting from pre-development through stabilization.
 Schedule a 30-minute call to walk through your project.

 FAQ

-Common Questions About Commercial Construction Finance & Owner Advisory
+Common Questions About Commercial Construction Finance and Owner Advisory

-What is a commercial construction loan and how does it work?▼
+What is a commercial construction loan and how does it work?v

-What is the typical loan-to-cost (LTC) for a commercial construction loan?▼
+What is the typical loan-to-cost (LTC) for a commercial construction loan?v

 LTC typically runs 60-75% on commercial construction loans in 2026.
 Industrial, build-to-suit, and credit-tenant: often 70-75%.
 Speculative office, hospitality, cannabis: 55-65%.
 Balance funded by sponsor equity, LP equity, mezz, or preferred equity.
 LTC differs from LTV (loan-to-value) - LTV applies to stabilized appraised value at takeout, often allowing higher leverage at refinance.
 MBA publishes industry benchmarks.

-What is yield-on-cost and how do I calculate it?▼
+What is yield-on-cost and how do I calculate it?v

-What’s the difference between hard costs and soft costs?▼
+What is the difference between hard costs and soft costs?v

-What is a cost segregation study and how much can it save?▼
+What is a cost segregation study and how much can it save?v

-What is bonus depreciation and how does it apply to commercial real estate?▼
+What is bonus depreciation and how does it apply to commercial real estate?v

 Bonus depreciation allows immediate first-year deduction of a defined percentage of qualifying property (recovery period 20 years or less).
 The applicable rate has shifted multiple times under recent tax legislation, so the percentage depends on the year property is placed in service.
 Pairs with cost segregation: cost seg identifies eligible property; bonus depreciation accelerates the deduction.
 Confirm current applicable rate with tax counsel for the placed-in-service year.